Part 3: Policy, Regulation & Legislation

 Mapping the AI Terrain: Why Policymakers Must Differentiate to Regulate

-Who this chatper is for: Leader Student & Educator Professional COMMUNITY & FAMILY Author: Keith Pijanowski Summary: Keith Pijanowski offers a clear and actionable framework for helping policymakers navigate the complexity of AI governance.
+Who this chapter is for: Leader Student & Educator Professional COMMUNITY & FAMILY Author: Keith Pijanowski Summary: Keith Pijanowski offers a clear and actionable framework for helping policymakers navigate the complexity of AI governance.
 He argues that one of the central challenges in regulating AI is conceptual: many technologies labeled “AI” are fundamentally different in their use cases, risks, and implications.
 Without this differentiation, policies risk being either too narrow or overly broad.
 Pijanowski proposes a classification system that allows lawmakers to regulate AI based on function and context, rather than hype or surface definitions.
 The chapter draws on real-world examples and policy case studies to illustrate how smarter categorization can lead to more effective, adaptive regulation.
 Deeply aligned with the anthology’s call for ethical foresight and practical tools, Pijanowski’s work helps turn complexity into clarity.
 His contribution serves as both a diagnostic and a roadmap for those charged with building the guardrails of our AI future.
-Chapter coming soon → This chapter will be released as the anthology continues to evolve.
+Read full chapter on ASFAI.org →

 Explore the Four Core Domains